Palakkad district

-The total area of the district is 4480 km2 which is 11.5% of the state's area which makes it the largest district of Kerala.
+The total area of the district is 4480 km2 which is 11.5% of the state's area which makes it the second largest district of Kerala.
 Out of the total area of 4480 km2, about 1360 km2 of land is covered by forests.
 Most parts of the district fall in the midland region (elevation 75–250 m), except the Nelliampathy-Parambikulam area in the Chittur taluk in the south and Attappadi-Malampuzha area in the north, which are hilly and fall in the highland region (elevation > 250 m).
 Attappadi valley of Palakkad district, along with the Chaliyar valley of the neighbouring Nilambur region (Eastern Eranad region) in Malappuram district, is known for natural Gold fields, which is also seen in other parts of Nilgiri Biosphere Reserve.

 The climate is pleasant for most parts of the year, the exception is the summer months.
 There is sufficient rainfall and it receives more rainfall than the extreme southern districts of Kerala.
 The district has many small and medium rivers, which are tributaries of the Bharathapuzha River.
 A number of dams have been built across these rivers, the largest being the Malampuzha dam.
 The largest in volume capacity is the Parambikulam Dam Bhavani River, which is a tributary of Kaveri River, also flows through the district.
 Kadalundi River has its origin in Silent Valley National Park.
 The Chalakudy River also flows through district.